 Mardi Gras Food

-Food for mardi gras is one of the best things about the celebration and King Cake is probably one of the most popular Mardi Gras foods!
+Food for Mardi Gras is one of the best things about the celebration and King Cake is probably one of the most popular Mardi Gras foods!
 However, there are many other traditional foods associated with this celebration.

-Mardi Gras food includes many rich and decadent items like
+Mardi Gras food includes many rich and decadent items like:

 - King Cake